Last Updated on 15/07/2023 by Barney

 A good pair of secateurs is a treat.
 Professionally made pruners will give you years, if not decades of use.
 Cared for properly they will look after you.
 They will make cutting and pruning a pleasure rather than a hand breaking, frustrating chore.
-You may even get that attached to them you call them a name.
+You may even get that attached to them you give them a name.

 Bypass secateurs are by far the more common pruner to be found in most sheds up and down the country.
 These work much the same as scissors.
-A sharp blade that crosses another blade to perform the cut. however it is only one sharp blade that does the cutting.
+A sharp blade that crosses another blade to perform the cut.
+However it is only one sharp blade that does the cutting.

 Bypass Secateurs should only be used for the cutting live soft, green material.